 No steps were taken.
-The Bill relates to the collection and internal use of fees for the registering and administration of entities.
+The Bill relates solely to the collection and internal use of fees for the registering and administration of entities, people and documents.

 Consistency with the government's Treaty of Waitangi obligations

 3.2.
 What steps have been taken to determine whether the policy to be given effect by this Bill is consistent with the principles of the Treaty of Waitangi?